kubeflow/website/content/en/docs/distributions/gke/authentication.md

 gcloud --project=${PROJECT} iam service-accounts get-iam-policy ${KFNAME}-user@${PROJECT}.iam.gserviceaccount.com
 ```

-When a pod uses KSA default-editor, it can access GCP APIs with the role granted to the GSA.
+When a pod uses KSA default-editor, it can access Google Cloud APIs with the role granted to the GSA.

 **Provisioning custom Google service accounts in namespaces**:
-When creating a profile, you can specify a custom GCP service account for the namespace to control which GCP resources are accessible.
+When creating a profile, you can specify a custom Google Cloud service account for the namespace to control which Google Cloud resources are accessible.

-Prerequisite: you must have permission to edit your GCP project's IAM policy and to create a profile custom resource (CR) in your Kubeflow cluster.
+Prerequisite: you must have permission to edit your Google Cloud project's IAM policy and to create a profile custom resource (CR) in your Kubeflow cluster.

-1. if you don't already have a GCP service account you want to use, create a new one.
+1. if you don't already have a Google Cloud service account you want to use, create a new one.
 For example: `user1-gcp@<project-id>.iam.gserviceaccount.com`:
 ```
 gcloud iam service-accounts create user1-gcp@<project-id>.iam.gserviceaccount.com
 ```

-2. You can bind roles to the GCP service account to allow access to the desired GCP resources.
+2. You can bind roles to the Google Cloud service account to allow access to the desired Google Cloud resources.
 For example to run BigQuery job, you can grant access like so:
 ```
 gcloud projects add-iam-policy-binding <project-id> \
       --member='serviceAccount:user1-gcp@<project-id>.iam.gserviceaccount.com' \